nrwl/nx-workshop/docs/lab10 - bonus/LAB.md

    </details>

-5. start typing in different titles and see how they appear in the header
+5. Start typing in different titles and see how they appear in the header

    <img src="../assets/storybook.gif" width="300" alt="the header component running in storybook">